 Spring is hot, dry, and windy.
 And unlike other parts of the country, there are no “April showers.”
 It’s not unusual to go three months without rain in the spring.

 The spring planting season in the desert is short.
 The generally accepted last frost date in Tucson is March 15.
-And in 4 of the past 6 years, the first 100-degree day occurred in April!
+It’s no longer unusual for the first 100 degree day to occur in April.
+Alarmingly, in 2026, the temperature hit 100° in March, before the first day of spring. 😰

-There isn’t much time for plants to acclimate before it’s June — the hottest, driest, most challenging month of the year.
+If you plant in spring, there isn’t much time for plants to acclimate before June — the hottest, driest, most challenging month of the year.

 Tips for Successful Spring Planting

-In spite of the challenges, I still plant in spring (although much less than I used to) and I expect you will, too.
-Over the years, I’ve learned some steps you can take to decrease stress on your plants and help them get off to the best possible start.
+In spite of the challenges, I still do some planting in spring (although much less than I used to), and I expect you do, too.
+Over the years, I’ve learned some steps that minimize stress on your plants and help them get off to the best possible start.

 Why New Plants Need Extra TLC